1. Why Bother with Drum Tuning?

 Controlling the decay and damping of the drumhead

-So, this is the first post of a complete course and blog series by the makers of iDrumTune Pro – an app which is able to listen to the drum you are tuning and offer some help and assistance in learning the skill and achieving the sound you are looking for.
+So, this is the first post of a complete course and tutorial blog series by the makers of iDrumTune Pro – an app which is able to listen to the drum you are tuning and offer some help and assistance in learning the skill and achieving the sound you are looking for.
 During the course we'll discuss in detail each of the four tuning tasks mentioned above, and explore lots of other relevant topics too related to drum tuning and percussion acoustics.
 Of course, we’d love you to try the iDrumTune app, but moreover this is developed after many years of university level research by acoustics professors, drummers and music producers, and so there is some valuable information to be shared with the drumming and music production community.
 Much of this has been published in academic journals, at international conferences, patents and the like, but it’s important to boil it down to a more accessible form which drummers, studio engineers, students and music teachers can easily understand and enjoy learning about.
 We hope you find the series interesting and valuable, and it will cover many aspects of science and creativity with respect to drums and the sound of drums, and the use of the iDrumTune Pro app in drum tuning.
 As a taster, here's a speedy overview video of iDrumTune Pro, showing all the features that are built into the app:

 Happy Drumming and HAPPY TUNING!